DID & Nuri

 ng:protected | Nuri | did:ng:o:v:r:l | link to protected store main branch, by example from a follow request |

-ng:follows | Nuri | did:ng:o | profile that is followed. needs :access, :overlay, :locator |
+ng:follows | Nuri | did:ng:o | profile that is followed.
+Needs :access, :overlay, :locator |

 ng:index | Nuri | did:ng:o:r | entrypoint of a service or app |